 This course is designed to teach the principles of growth and development as it relates to maternal-newborn nursing.
 Emphasis is placed on fetal development, the importance of health promotion, disease prevention, Ante, Intra, and Post-partum care, abnormal conditions surrounding pregnancy, the process and monitoring of clients in labor and delivery, and Newborn care.
 Community resources will be identified and discussed.
 Clinical experiences offer each student the opportunity to participate in the delivery of care for vaginal deliveries, perform care to the postpartum client, newborn assessments and client teaching.
 Evidence-based didactic content and supervised clinical experiences will encompass the attainment and maintenance of physical and mental health and the prevention of illness and complications in the maternity client in the ante, intra, and post-partum period.
-This course begins at the beginning of the PN II Year of the program & runs congruently with PN 301, PN 302, PN 303 & PN 304.
+This course is taught at the end of the 2nd term.
 1 credit